hristoast/dot-emacs/README.md

 ## Extra

-To use the Clojure, Golang, Javascript, or Rust bits, export an environment variable like `EMACS_RUST=true` (with any value, it just needs to be set) and that file will get loaded.
-I don't use these too often so they may or may not be as up to date as they ought to be.
+To use the Clojure, Golang, or Rust bits, one of the following environment variables are required to be defined (the value can be anything): `EMACS_CLOJURE`, `EMACS_GO`, or `EMACS_RUST` (with any value, it just needs to be set) and that file will get loaded.

 ## Issues